adrianababakanian/gatsby-personal-site-netlify/src/pages/design/cal-hacks-branding/index.md

 ![Cal Hacks Logo Sizing](./assets/sizes.png)

 ## Typography
 My choice of typefaces was informed by the logo itself.
-I chose <a href="https://docs.microsoft.com/en-us/typography/font-list/abadi-mt-condensed#abadi-mt-condensed-extra-boldo" target="_blank" class="cycle">Abadi MT Condensed Extra Bold</a> in all-caps as our main textual logo component, as well as for headers.
+I chose <a href="https://docs.microsoft.com/en-us/typography/font-list/abadi-mt-condensed#abadi-mt-condensed-extra-boldo" target="_blank" >Abadi MT Condensed Extra Bold</a> in all-caps as our main textual logo component, as well as for headers.
 It’s a blocky but slender typeface that marries well with the circuited-yet-sleek build of the Hackanile, mimicking the logo’s simultaneous visual slenderness and inherent hardware.

 Avenir is my personal favorite typeface (I have a soft spot for Humanist sans-serifs), but has certain limitations in web usage that makes it hard for us to utilizes as a large-scale organization.
-Although I use Avenir in my graphic assets, I use a combination of <a href="https://fonts.google.com/specimen/Nunito+Sans" target="_blank" class="cycle">Nunito Sans</a> and <a href="https://fonts.google.com/specimen/Muli" target="_blank" class="cycle">Muli</a> for web.
+Although I use Avenir in my graphic assets, I use a combination of <a href="https://fonts.google.com/specimen/Nunito+Sans" target="_blank" >Nunito Sans</a> and <a href="https://fonts.google.com/specimen/Muli" target="_blank" >Muli</a> for web.
 Nunito Sans serves as headers and subheaders, while Muli as all the body texts.

 Nunito Sans is a display typeface available in a full set of weights, with a well-balanced distribution that anchors its endpoints to the baseline well.
 It's for this reason that I like using it as a bolded header in a monochrome context — it maintains its integrity even in low-contrast contexts.